graphpaperpress/Sell-Media/readme.txt

 == Installation ==

+= Server Requirements =

+1. PHP 5.4 or higher
+2. CURL PHP extension
+3. GD PHP extension
+4. Original file uploads are protected automatically on Apache servers using .htaccess.
+If you are using an NGINX server, you'll need to add this to your sites configuration file:
+`location ~ /wp-content/uploads/sell_media {
+    rewrite / permanent;
+}`

 1. Activate the plugin.
 2. Visit Sell Media -> Settings and configure the options.
 3. Insert the **required Sell Media shortcodes** onto your preferred Pages (see FAQ section).
-4. Visit Sell Media -> Licenses and add or configure your default licenses for new uploads.
-5. Visit Sell Media -> Add New and upload an image, video, audio file or pdf for sale.
+4. Visit Sell Media -> Add New and upload an image, video, audio file or pdf for sale.

 = Configuration =

 Visit the official plugin [Documentation](http://graphpaperpress.com/docs/sell-media/) to learn how to setup and customize Sell Media

-= IMPORTANT: PayPal Setup =

-In order for PayPal to communicate with your site, you must do three things:

-1. Set your IPN in PayPal
-2. Enable Auto Return in PayPal
-3. Enable Payment Data Transfer in PayPal

-Setting your IPN in PayPal

-1. Login to your PayPal account.
-2. Mouse over the Profile menu option and then click on the Selling Tools menu option.
-3. Scroll down to "Getting paid and managing my risk" and click the Update link beside "Instant payment notifications".
-4. Paste your PayPal IPN URL onto that page in PayPal.
-Your PayPal IPN URL is located on the Sell Media Settings page.

-Enabling Auto Return in PayPal

-1. Log in to your PayPal account at https://www.paypal.com.
-The My Account Overview page appears.
-2. Click the Profile subtab.
-The Profile Summary page appears.
-3. Click the My Selling Tools link in the left column.
-4. Under the Selling Online section, click the Update link in the row for Website Preferences.
-5. Under Auto Return for Website Payments, click the On radio button to enable Auto Return.
-6. In the Return URL field, enter the URL to your Thanks Page.
-NOTE: PayPal checks the Return URL that you enter.
-If the URL is not properly formatted or cannot be validated, PayPal will not activate Auto Return.

-Enabling Payment Data Transfer in PayPal

-7. On the same page as you set your Auto Return url, find the Payment Data Transfer section and click the On radio button to enable Payment Data Transfer.
-8. Scroll to the bottom of the page, and click the Save button.

-PayPal is now ready to communicate with your website.

 == Frequently Asked Questions ==

+= Payments aren't showing up in Sell Media.
+Why? =

+Please visit the Add Media -> Settings -> Payments page and double check all of your settings.

+Next, double check that your server meets the server requirements (See the Installation page above)

+In some rare instances, we've found that web hosts actually have firewalls that block incoming pings from PayPal.
+This causes payments to not post.
+PayPal computers use IP ranges 66.211.*.* and 173.0.*.* and visit the IPN URL with NO User-Agent.
+Some web hosting companies have their servers set up to block incoming pings when the User-Agent is not explicitly set (as is the case with PayPal's IPN).
+In this case, you'll want to modify your .htaccess file to override user-agent blocking with these address ranges.

 = I have 5k+ photos I would like to sell, can Sell Media handle this? =

-* Sell Media is a plugin for WordPress and WordPress can easily handle hundreds or thousands of files.
+Sell Media is a plugin for WordPress and WordPress can easily handle hundreds or thousands of files.
 That said, the number of images that can be bulk uploaded at once is largely related to server performance.
 If you are using a cheap, shared web host, then you will need to contact them and ask them to change [PHP settings] (http://php.net/manual/en/function.set-time-limit.php).

-= My file is 500MB+ in size but users cannot download the file after purchasing? = Check with your hosting provide on your download limits.
+= My file is 500MB+ in size but users cannot download the file after purchasing? =

+Check with your hosting provide on your download limits.
 Sell Media does not provide any type of file splitting service.

+We do offer an Amazon S3 extension which offloads to storage of all uploads, which might be useful: [View the extensions](http://graphpaperpress.com/downloads/category/extensions/).

 = What are shortcodes and how do I use them? =